Powered by .id - the population experts for Murray Shire Council

 Within the Shire of Murray, areas have developed and will continue to evolve different roles within the housing market.
 Variations occur due to environmental and aesthetic differences, the type and quality of residential and rural residential development being undertaken, the range of land uses in the area and accessibility to employment and services.
 As the largest centre in the Shire, Pinjarra tends to attract a range of markets, from young and established families, through to mature adults, empty-nesters, retirees and the elderly.
 Areas close to the mouth of the Murray River (South Yunderup, North Yunderup, Furnissdale and Ravenswood) tend to attract a combination of young families, empty-nesters and retirees.
 Rural areas tend to attract a greater share of young families, attracted to rural lifestyles and affordable housing.

-There are also significant differences in the supply of residential land within the Shire which will also have a major influence in structuring different population and household futures over the next five to twenty years.
+There are also significant differences in the supply of residential land within the Shire which will also have a major influence in structuring different population and household futures over the forecast period.
 In the short to medium term, large greenfield stocks are available in South Yunderup, Pinjarra and Ravenswood.
 In the longer term, these areas are likely to be supplemented by a range of new greenfield areas (Ravenswood North, West Pinjarra and Point Grey), as well as increasing opportunities for development in fragmented greenfield in Furnissdale and North Yunderup.
 By comparison, steady, although relatively incremental housing growth is anticipated in the more rural areas of the Shire of Murray, such as North Dandalup, Nambeelup, Dwellingup and Coolup.

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.